wernjie/ev3-chess-bot/README.md

 - *NXT Light Sensor* at port 3.
 Mount in less than one piece distance above the screen.
 Ensure **screen is at full brightness**.

 Run program `phone-reader` and ensure successful connection to the two other EV3s.
-Asyncrhonously reads screen flashes from phone and interprets as movement.
+Asynchronously reads screen flashes from phone and interprets as movement.

 - Press Center button to calibrate black levels at any time.
 - Press Left button to forcibly terminate all pending requests and request movement to top left (1,0) position, then terminate `phone-reader`.
 Useful in event of corrupted transmission.